vrona/FHE.Chess/README.md

 ## Set up and Play
 As the app is based on a client-server architecture, client is at local, server at remote instance.<br>
-(do not mix up with client-server architecture used when deploying models under the context of FHE).
+(not to be confused with client-server architecture used when deploying models under the context of FHE).

 <br>